Code-Institute-Submissions/Quizzard-Trivia/README.md

   [View Error](assets/images/error.jpg)

 * **Warnings**
-  * I recified the 13 warning by deleting the webkit extentions as they were not needed and I had to delete the imported Google fonts link for the warning on the CSS file to disappear.
+  * I recified the 13 warning by deleting the webkit extentions as they were not needed.
   [View Warning](assets/images/CSS-warning.JPG)

 After recitying all the errors on my HTML page they are now free from any errors.
-The single warning of the empty heading on my quiz.html page can not be rectified as I needed the heading so that I can create an id class for my Java Script.
+The single warning of the empty heading on my quiz.html page was also rectified by changing the H1 Heading to a paragraph heading.
 [View Warning](assets/images/warning.JPG)